SETIatHCRO/volt_rec/README.md

 Software written in hashpipe, designed to use ibverbs packet capture (ibverbs_pkt_thread from hpguppi) and hashpipe transfer.
 The software is still doing sorting/processing and file writing in the format as full custom.
 It is intended as an intermediate step to rawspec file format writer/converter

+requires properly compiled and installed hpguppi_daq, branch meerkat-multi-qp-branch (as of end July 2020)